RPTools/maptool/doc/How_To_Install_JDK.md

    https://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase10-4425482.html
    You will need an Oracle account to download.
 2. Click the "Accept License Agreement" radio button for the JDK.
 3. Download the Java SE Development Kit.
-At the time of writing the file is `jdk-10.0.2_windows-x64_bin.exe`
+At the time of writing, the current version was 10.0.2.
+Select the appropriate file for your operating system.
-4. Run the installer file you have just downloaded.
-This will try and install to a directory like: `C:\Program Files\Java\jdk1.7.75`, which is fine.
-If the directory says JRE instead of JDK then you have downloaded the wrong file.
-Don't worry if you have both, the JDK contains a JRE.
+4. Install the JDK as appropriate for your operating system.
 5. Check that running `java -version` from a command line shows Java 10.
 Also check your command path to verify that the Java 10 JDK is the only one in your path.